stemangiola/supervision/README.md

 7) Ask for feedback from the supervisor, and redo points 2-6 until there is no more feedback
 8) Fill the content of the paragraphs without eliminating any headers (each paragraph should be similar in length, if not, create more (6))

+## How should the Introduction section be organised

+### Paragraph 1: General Introduction
+Start with a broad and concise statement that introduces the general field of study and the overarching problem you are addressing.
+This paragraph should provide context for your research and highlight the significance of the topic.

+### Paragraph 2: Specific Problem
+Narrow down the focus from the general field to the specific problem or gap in knowledge that your study aims to address.
+Explain why this problem is important, highlighting any limitations or gaps in current methods, techniques, or approaches.

+### Paragraph 3: Relevance and Impact
+Emphasize the significance of solving the specific problem you've identified.
+Discuss the potential impact of addressing this problem on the broader scientific community, technological advancements, or real-world applications.
+Highlight the potential benefits and outcomes of your research.

+### Paragraph 4: Previous Approaches
+Briefly summarize the existing methods, techniques, or approaches that have been used to tackle the problem.
+Discuss their strengths and limitations, and explain why these approaches are not sufficient or why there is a need for a new method.

+### Paragraph 5: Transition to Your Method
+Introduce the innovative method or approach that you are presenting in your study.
+Highlight the key features that make your method unique, and explain how it addresses the limitations of existing approaches.
+You can briefly mention the advantages and potential contributions your method brings to the field.

+### Paragraph 6: Objectives of the Study
+Clearly state the objectives or goals of your research.
+What specific outcomes do you aim to achieve with your new method?
+This paragraph helps set expectations for the reader about what they can expect from the rest of your paper.

+### Paragraph 7: Structure of the Paper
+Conclude your introduction by providing a brief overview of how the paper is structured.
+Mention the main sections or components of your article, including the methods, results, discussion, and any other relevant sections.

+Remember, the introduction should be clear, concise, and engaging.
+It should provide enough information for the reader to understand the context and importance of your research while also generating interest in the rest of the paper.
+Make sure to smoothly transition between paragraphs and maintain a logical flow of ideas.
+Additionally, ensure that your writing is free of jargon and is accessible to a broad audience of researchers in related fields.

 # Strategy to build a presentation
 1) Set up the number of slides to ~70% of the number of presentation minutes (excluding questions; e.g. 30 minutes = ~20 slides).
 2) Write the content/title of each slide as bullet points.